-Deren Eaton is an Assistant Professor in the Department of Ecology, Evolution, and Environmental Science (E3B) at Columbia University.
-He is an evolutionary biologist and botanist with broad interests in plant biodiversity -- from the scale of global patterns and community assembly, to speciation and genetic variation within species.
-Deren's research is rooted in organismal biology and fieldwork, with projects focused in the Tibetan plateau and cloud forests of Central and South America.
+Deren Eaton (email@example.com) is an Assistant Professor in the Department of Ecology, Evolution, and Environmental Biology (E3B) at Columbia University.
+He is an evolutionary biologist and botanist with broad interests in plant biodiversity – from the scale of global patterns and community assembly, to speciation and genetic variation within species.
+Deren’s research is rooted in organismal biology and fieldwork, with projects focused in the Tibetan plateau and cloud forests of Central and South America.
 A common theme across his work is the development of new computational or statistical methods for analyzing comparative data, and the implementation and support for reproducible science.
 Deren completed a postdoc at Yale in 2017; earned his PhD from the University of Chicago in 2014; and his BSc from the University of Minnesota in 2007.

-Sandra Hoffberg joined the lab in 2017 as an NSF Postdoctoral Fellow.
-Sandra's work is focused on the development of tools and resources to expediate large-scale genotyping and bioinformatic analyses of germplasm databases (i.e., seed databases) for agriculture and plant breeding research.
-Her work combines genomics, phylogenetics, and functional trait evolution, including the invasiveness and herbicide resistance.
-Sandra completed her PhD in 2017 at the University of Georgia where she studied Wisteria and Kudzu and developed a genomics protocol for developing RAD-capture (RADcap) libraries.
+Sandra Hoffberg (email@example.com) joined the lab in 2017 as an NSF Postdoctoral Fellow.
+Sandra’s work is focused on the development of tools and resources to expedite large-scale genotyping and bioinformatic analyses of germplasm databases (i.e., seed databases) for agriculture and plant breeding research.
+Her work combines genomics, phylogenetics, and functional trait evolution to study invasiveness and herbicide resistance.
+Sandra completed her PhD in 2017 at the University of Georgia where she studied Wisteria and Kudzu and worked on the development of new genomic library protocols 3RAD and RADcap.

-Patrick McKenzie joined the lab in 2017, and was a recipient of the an NSF Graduate Research Fellowship (GRFP).
+Patrick McKenzie (email@example.com) joined the lab in 2017 and was a recipient of an NSF Graduate Research Fellowship (GRFP).
 Patrick’s PhD research involves the development of new methods for inferring phylogenies and networks from SNP data.
 He is working on phylogeographic and systematic studies of Chinese Pedicularis and North American Monarda.
-He completed his BSc from the University of Tennessee in 2017.
+He completed his Bachelors degree at the University of Tennessee.